-The Foundation Stage teacher and leader is the senior member of staff with responsibility for ensuring that this policy is followed.
+The Early Years Leader and Preschool Manager are the senior members of staff with responsibility for ensuring that this policy is followed.

-The Head Teacher and Foundation Stage Leader monitor and evaluate practice in the Foundation Stage as part of the whole school monitoring and evaluation cycle.
+The Head Teacher and Early Years Leader monitor and evaluate practice in the Foundation Stage and preschool as part of the whole school monitoring and evaluation cycle.

-There is a named governor with responsibility for monitoring the Foundation Stage.
-This governor provides information and feedback to the Governing body.
+There are named governors with the responsibility for monitoring Early Years.
+This committee provides information and feedback to the Governing body.
+All policies at Pendragon also apply to EYFS for example Safeguarding and Prevent.